joelhawksley/identity/talks/2021/slides.md

 ^ responsible for the Primer design system used throughout GitHub

+^ like our version of bootstrap

+^ provides design patterns combined to build UI.

+^ PAUSE

 ^ Perhaps our biggest ship just went out recently - dark mode

 ^ My job on the team